Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Theoretical modeling

-In the Born-Oppenheimer approximation, Eq.~(\ref{eq:Minimal}) takes the form where we have used that the nuclear mass $M_{I}>c$ in atomic units and the nuclei are kept fixed.
+where we have used that the nuclear mass $M_{I}>c$ in atomic units and the nuclei are kept fixed.
 Since the full Hamiltonian in Eq.~(\ref{eq:Multimode}) involves an infinite number of modes, it is computationally unfeasible to determine the eigenvalues and eigenfunctions.
-However, we expect that restricting Eq.~(\ref{eq:Multimode}) to include only one mode will be sufficient to obtain a qualitatively correct description of the field effects.
-This restriction is known as the single-mode approximation and is widely used together with the dipole approximation ($e^{\pm i\mathbf{k}\mathbf{r}}=1$) \cite{rokaj2018light,di2019resolution,schafer2020relevance}.
-In the single-mode approximation, the Hamiltonian in Eq.~(\ref{eq:Multimode}) becomes
+However, we expect that restricting Eq.~(\ref{eq:Multimode}) to include only one field frequency, i.e. two modes, will be sufficient to obtain a qualitatively correct description of the field effects.
+Upon truncation, the Hamiltonian for a molecular system in the chiral cavity (Eq.~(\ref{eq:Multimode})) is

-Although this Hamiltonian seems to be theoretically consistent with Eq.~(\ref{eq:Multimode}), the symmetry properties are not the same.
-In particular, while a cavity rotation of $180$ degrees around an axis perpendicular to $\mathbf{k}$ ( $W(\pi)$ ) leaves Eq.~(\ref{eq:Multimode}) unchanged, the single-mode Hamiltonian is transformed into

-The Hamiltonians in Eqs.~(\ref{eq:Singlemode}) and (\ref{eq:Rotated}) are different because the bosonic operators are multiplied with different electronic operators.
-This inconsistency suggests that the single-mode approximation cannot be used for chiral cavities.
-When rotating the cavity by $180$ degrees the light-matter operators transform as

-where the wave vector has been reversed and the polarization vector has changed sign.
-We point out that since the transformation in Eq.~(\ref{eq:Pi_rot}) does not involve reflections, the circular polarization of the field is unchanged.
-In order to be invariant under $W(\pi)$, the vector potential must include contributions from both $b_{k}$ and $b_{-k}$, that is

-Therefore, at least two different modes of the electromagnetic field are needed to characterize a chiral cavity.

-Specifically, such modes should have the same frequency but opposite wave vector.
-Using the definition in Eq.~(\ref{eq:Minimal_shape}) the Hamiltonian for a molecular system in a chiral cavity (Eq.~(\ref{eq:Multimode})) is

-where $N_{e}$ is the number of electrons in the system and and $\omega$ is used to denote $\omega_{k}$. \\ So far, we have shown that two modes are necessary to describe the chiral field consistently.
-A similar line of arguments shows that the two-mode treatment is also required when the dipole approximation is applied in Eq.~(\ref{eq:Multimode}).
-However, the single-mode Hamiltonian has been extensively used with great success for a linearly polarized field (real $\boldsymbol{\epsilon})$ in the dipole approximation \cite{li2021theory,fregoni2021strong,pannir2022driving}.
-In this case, the two-mode Hamiltonian equals